RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 ###Automate Everything With Meetup.com
 Managing a database of 2,700+ members could be drudgery.
 Fortunately, Meetup.com makes the process easy.
 Meetup handles RSVPs, membership additions and deletions, and reminders.
 Sometimes, the 2-week reminder from Meetup.com reminds the organizers to get a speaker for the next meeting!

 Early in our history, someone suggested that ChicagoRuby should not use Meetup.com because it's written in PHP, and we're a Ruby group.
 We see things differently.
-ChicagoRuby is a Ruby group that's chooses to use the best tool for the job, regardless of the language.
+ChicagoRuby is a Ruby group that uses the best tool for the job, regardless of language.
 Meetup.com has proven itself useful for eight years and counting.

 ###Keep Monthly Events Free
 I firmly believe that monthly user group meetings should be free.
 We never know what a member of our community is going through financially.
 Therefore, ChicagoRuby's monthly meetings have always been free.